 Coronary arteries that bring fresh blood and oxygen to heart can be damaged in coronary artery disease.
 A study put forth a theory that higher bilirubin may protect heart from coronary artery disease to some extent.
 But this wasn’t confirmed, neither was it found that low bilirubin increased the risk of CAD.

 The risk of having deep white matter lesions in brain could be increased due to low bilirubin levels according to a study.
 These lesions are connected to many conditions including heart disease and dementia.

 Ulcerative colitis is responsible for chronic inflammation that can harm your digestive tract.
 As suggested by a study, lower bilirubin may make it difficult for the body to eliminate reactive oxygen species which are connected to inflammation linked to ulcerative colitis.
-However, low bilirubin levels haven’t been found to increase the risk of having ulcerative colitis.
+Furthermore, low bilirubin levels have been found to increase the risk of having ulcerative colitis.

 While increased bilirubin levels may signify many health conditions, low bilirubin levels typically are nothing to worry about.
 Sometimes, it could even be a medication’s side effect or having excessive coffee before your blood test.
 If low bilirubin is seen in your test, your doctor may look for any other symptoms in you and may suggest another test after some time.